Menu

 • Easier maintenance access

-• No groundwater requirements
+• No groundwater needs

 Disadvantages:

-• Large land area requirements
+• Large land area needs

 • Affected by surface temperature variations